phananh1010/aws-tutorial/Instruction-setup-sagemaker.md

 # Introduction
-This README contains some notes on how to start using aws.
-You must already have an AWS account to use this document
+This README contains instruction to setup SageMaker from scratch, assuming what you only have is an aws account with root permission.

 # Content
 1. Setup aws